 Positive employee relations cover many areas, including, supervisor training, executive training, human resource manager training, to name a few.
 Together, these activities help assess susceptibility to a union organizing drive and highlights areas where companies can improve relationships with their most valued asset – their employees.
 Austin Legal works directly with employers to achieve this level of positive employee relations.

 Austin Legal partners with vendors for positive employee relations services in areas where the law firm cannot efficiently or economically perform.
 Each of these vendors has been highly scrutinized and personally selected based on their knowledge, passion, skill, customer service, and success.
-Learn more about our vendor services.

 Employers who have never been through a union organizing campaign do not know how devastating it can be to their operation.
 They don’t know what they can and cannot say about organizing.
 They don’t know about the wide-reaching, detrimental impact unions could have on their business.
-Training executives, supervisors, and human resource personnel is critical to the success of a remaining union-free.
+Training executives, supervisors, and human resource personnel is critical to the success of remaining union-free.

 Supervisor Training | A vote for a union is a vote against management.
 Front line supervisors have the most direct impact on whether an employee has a positive work experience.
 Yet, supervisors are often the least trained individuals in positive employee relations and union avoidance.
 Austin Legal effectively trains supervisors to identify potential organizing threats, how to respond to union organizing, and how to create a positive work experience so employees are not lured into signing authorization cards.